ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 ![plot_fitness_bar](https://user-images.githubusercontent.com/16560492/122473340-b7736c80-cf8f-11eb-89c5-4f7db3b653cc.png)

-# New Solution Rate
+## New Solution Rate

-## `plot_new_solution_rate()`
+### `plot_new_solution_rate()`

-The `plot_new_solution_rate()` method presents the number of new solutions explored in each generation.
-This helps to figure out if the genetic algorithm is able to find new solutions as an indication of more possible evolution.
-If no new solutions are explored, this is an indication that no further evolution is possible.
+The `plot_new_solution_rate()` method shows the number of new solutions explored in each generation.
+This helps you see whether the genetic algorithm is still finding new solutions.
+If no new solutions are explored, then no further evolution is possible.

-It works only after completing at least 1 generation.
-If no generation is completed (at least 1), an exception is raised.
+It works only after at least 1 generation is completed.
+If no generation is completed, an exception is raised.

-The `plot_new_solution_rate()` method accepts the same parameters as in the `plot_fitness()` method (it also have 3 possible values for `plot_type` parameter).
+The `plot_new_solution_rate()` method accepts the same parameters as the `plot_fitness()` method (it also has 3 possible values for the `plot_type` parameter).
 Here are all the parameters it accepts:

 1. `title`: Title of the figure.
 2. `xlabel`: X-axis label.